Medically reviewed by Dr. Bhavya

 Research has revealed that xenoestrogens can trigger hormone-related tumours due to their interference with oestrogenic pathways in the cells.
 Xenoestrogens can increase the risk of breast cancer, prostate cancer, and endometrial cancer.

-Xenoestrogens also affect metabolism, leading to insulin resistance and increasing the chances of type 2 diabetes.
+Xenoestrogens also affect the metabolism, leading to insulin resistance and increasing the chances of type 2 diabetes.

 Xenoestrogens may cross the placenta and affect the fetus, potentially interfering with further development and resulting in developmental problems.